Brand Names: Inapsine

 - slow heart rate, weak pulse, fainting, slow breathing (breathing may stop);

 - confusion, hallucinations;

-- restless muscle movements in your eyes, tongue, jaw, or neck.
+- twitching or uncontrollable movements of your eyes, tongue, jaw, or neck; or

 - drowsiness, dizziness; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about droperidol (Inapsine)?

 You should not use this medicine if you have a personal or family history of long QT syndrome.

 Tell your caregivers at once if you have sudden dizziness with fast or pounding heartbeats, fluttering in your chest, or trouble breathing.

 What should I discuss with my health care provider before receiving droperidol (Inapsine)?